kevinctofel/excellent_stream/src/posts/weekly-review-12-22-24.md

 {% imagePlaceholder "./src/assets/images/blog/IMG_0244.png", "Successful fingerprint usage in Arch Linux" %}

-I've enrolled a finter and can log in to Linux with a touch but I don't yet have it working system wide, such as for passwords.
+I've enrolled a finger and can log in to Linux with a touch but I don't yet have it working system wide, such as for passwords.
 That will will take a little more effort, which I hope to put in this coming week.

 ## Some great video content I enjoyed this week: